Warriors move on with a sweep of the Trail Blazers - News 12 Now

 TIP-INS

-Warriors: The previous time the Warriors swept a playoff series was in 2015 against New Orleans. … Golden State has swept six playoff series in franchise history. … The Warriors improved to 12-1 in the first round over the past three postseasons.
+Warriors: The previous time the Warriors swept a playoff series was in 2015 against New Orleans. … Golden State has swept six playoff series in franchise history, but this was the third four-game sweep … The Warriors improved to 12-1 in the first round over the past three postseasons.

-Trail Blazers: The only other time the Blazers had been swept in a seven-game playoff series was in the 1999 Western Conference Final against San Antonio. … The Blazers fell 3-0 in the first round to the Lakers in the 2000 playoffs. … Meyers Leonard made his first career playoff start at center.
+Trail Blazers: The only other time the Blazers had been swept in a seven-game playoff series was in the 1999 Western Conference Final against San Antonio. … The Blazers fell 3-0 in the first round to the Lakers in the 2000 playoffs. … Meyers Leonard made his first career playoff start at center but played for just more than 10 minutes with no points.

+AILING KERR: Kerr announced on Sunday that he would not be on the sideline for Game 4.
+However, he was at the Moda Center for Monday’s game.
+Brown said beforehand he expected Kerr would be watching from the locker room.

+It is unclear how long he might be out.
+The 51-year-old coach still experiences lingering symptoms from complications following two back surgeries after the franchise’s run to the 2015 championship.

 UP NEXT